DataJuggler/Simon/ReadMe.md

 spoken characters for free per month.
 This is probably roughly 10 - 15 hours of audio per month.

+# Updates
+# 3.29.2024: Version 1.6.0
+Simon has been updated to .NET 8, and new voices have been added, bringing the total to 84.

 # 12.7.2023: Version 1.5 New Feature - Rate
 You can now select extra slow, slow, medium, default, fast or extra fast.
 As far as I can tell, Medium and Default are the same.
 You can also write [RateName], if you want to type 'I am speaking at the [RateName] rate.
 [RateName] will be